bonitasoft/bonita-doc/md/languages.md

 * French
 * Spanish (Latin American)
 * Japanese
+* Brazilian Portuguese

 Officially supported language means that:
 * Translation is performed by Bonitasoft.
 * Following Bonita components are translated: Studio, UI Designer and Portal.

-## Select BPM Portal user interface language
+## Select Bonita Portal user interface language

 For the web desktop version:
 1. Go to the top right corner and click on _**Settings**_/_**Language**_